Superman & Lois

 Superman & Lois is an American superhero drama television series developed for The CW by Todd Helbing and Greg Berlanti, based on the DC Comics characters Superman and Lois Lane, created by Jerry Siegel and Joe Shuster.
 Tyler Hoechlin and Elizabeth Tulloch star as the title characters Clark Kent / Superman and Lois Lane, respectively.
 Jordan Elsass and Alex Garfin portray the couple's twin sons Jonathan and Jordan Kent, with Michael Bishop replacing the former in the third season.
 The series also stars Erik Valdez, Inde Navarrette, Wolé Parks, Adam Rayner, Dylan Walsh, Emmanuelle Chriqui, Tayler Buck, Sofia Hasmik, Chad L. Coleman, and Michael Cudlitz.

-The series was originally part of the Arrowverse's Earth-Prime in its first season, developed as a spin-off of Supergirl, with Hoechlin and Tulloch respectively reprising their roles from Supergirl and The Flash, and the conclusion of the "Crisis on Infinite Earths" crossover event serving as a backdoor pilot.
-As the series went on, following the cancellation of planned crossovers with Supergirl and Batwoman due to the COVID-19 pandemic, showrunner Todd Helbing and Warner Bros. decided to keep the show separate, with the series instead set in its own separate continuity; taking place on a different Earth to Earth-Prime, which was confirmed in the second season finale.
+The series was originally part of the Arrowverse's Earth-Prime in its first season, developed as a spin-off of Supergirl.
+Hoechlin and Tulloch respectively reprise their roles from Supergirl and The Flash, and the conclusion of the "Crisis on Infinite Earths" crossover event initially served as a backdoor pilot.
+As the series went on, following the cancellation of planned crossovers with Supergirl and Batwoman due to the COVID-19 pandemic, showrunner Todd Helbing and Warner Bros. decided to have the show set in its own continuity, taking place on a different Earth to Earth-Prime, which was confirmed in the second season finale.

 Superman & Lois was announced as a pilot in October 2019 and was ordered to series in January 2020.
 The series aired on The CW for four seasons, from February 23, 2021 to December 2, 2024.

 Premise

 In the first season, Clark Kent / Superman and Lois Lane return to Smallville with their sons Jonathan and Jordan, where they are reacquainted with Lana Lang, her husband Kyle Cushing, and their daughter Sarah.
 Their idyllic lives are upended by the Stranger's entrance, as well as by the secret experiments of Morgan Edge.

 In the second season, Superman's painful visions lead him to an encounter with Bizarro while also butting heads with Lt.
 General Mitch Anderson.
 Meanwhile, Lois deals with the Inverse Method cult led by Ally Allston, who swayed Lucy Lane to her side and has made an enemy of Bizarro for her supposed conquering of his world.

 In the third season, Superman contends with the plots of Intergang, as Lois suffers from stage three inflammatory breast cancer.
-Following the death of Peia Mannheim and the surrender of Bruno Mannheim, Lex Luthor is released from prison when the Mannheim's frame-up of him killing Boss Moxie is exposed.
+Following the death of Peia Mannheim and the surrender of Bruno Mannheim, Lex Luthor is released from prison when the Mannheims' frame-up of him killing Boss Moxie is exposed.
 He proceeds to plan his revenge on Superman and Lois that involves a resurrected Bizarro.

 In the fourth and final season, Superman continues his fight with the mutated Bizarro, now known as Doomsday, as Luthor begins his next plot that involves setting up a new base where the Manning Farm is.
 Things go worse for the Kent family when Doomsday gives Superman's heart to Luthor as he ordered.